DNS-Accountants

 • Late evening meal rate (irregular late finishers) – A rate up to £15 can be paid if you have to work later than your usual working hours.

-It is not a hidden fact that HMRC is more generous towards the employees than those who are self-employed when it comes to food allowance and in former case; you may have some meals as a part of your employment package so you need to be very clear of your status.
-In order to claim the food and drinks expense, rather than itemizing each and every item of your food bill, it is always better to add a cumulative figure or a single figure for the total food bill.
 However even if you enter a single figure, you still need to work out all your expenses accurately.
 Also you should also keep receipts of the food and drinks bill.
-To inform the HMRC, you can either use the short version of the self-employment pages of the tax return (SA103S )in case your turnover is within the declared threshold of £85,000 for the year 2017/18, provided no other circumstance is available and if the annual turnover of your business is more than £85,000, then you will be required to show your actual expenses in the self-employment (full) pages.
+To inform the HMRC, you can either use the short version of the self-employment pages of the tax return (SA103S )in case your turnover is within the declared threshold of £85,000, provided no other circumstance is available and if the annual turnover of your business is more than £85,000, then you will be required to show your actual expenses in the self-employment (full) pages.
 You can also use the self-employment full version of supplementary pages SA103F.

 * Indicates a required field